MEXT Scholarship Program

 Japanese Studies Students

-For undergraduate students already majoring in Japanese language and/or culture.
+One-year immersion in Japan for undergraduate students majoring in Japanese language and/or culture in Canada

 Undergraduate Students